 Medical assistants play supportive roles in doctors’ offices, hospitals, and other healthcare settings.
 Depending on the size of the practice, they may help out in the front office with customer service and business administration tasks or assist the doctor in the back office by preparing patients for treatments, for example by taking vital signs or blood samples.
 In some doctors’ offices, medical assistants are responsible for administrative and clinical tasks.
-Learn more about what a medical assistant does.

 Medical Assistant Education Requirements

 Medical assisting schools in Illinois offer classroom instruction and hands-on training in the subject matter and skills needed for an entry-level job.
 Students will learn how to perform administrative and clinical tasks relevant to a medical assistant’s role.

 How to Become a Medical Assistant in Illinois